 Injury Free Life: Hip Abduction Exercise

 I use this Hip Abduction exercise myself and it’s one of my favourite exercises to keep myself injury free.
-To begin, use a Thera-band or Thera-tubing with one end secured to something that’s not going to move.
-I attach one end of the tubing to my therapy table leg and the other end goes on my foot, the foot furthest away from the therapy table.
+To begin, use a Thera-band with one end secured to something that’s not going to move (like the leg of a heavy table), or use a hip loop band.
 You want to stand perpendicular to the direction of the tubing, i.e. the tubing should go across the top of your feet.

 Stand up nice and tall, this activates the core, and abduct, take the leg away from the midline.
 When we’re doing this exercise we’re not looking at getting height of the leg.
 You’re looking at trying to take your foot as far away from your body, to the side.